 '''

 #cloud-config

 2

 Demonstrate setting up an ansible controller host on boot.

 This example installs a playbook repository from a remote private repository

 and then runs two of the plays.

 package_update: true

 package_upgrade: true

 packages:

+9

 - git

 10

 - python3-pip

 11

 Set up an ansible user

 13

 In this case I give the local ansible user passwordless sudo so that ansible

 15

 may write to a local root-only file.

 users:

 17

 - name: ansible

 gecos: Ansible User

 19

 shell: /bin/bash

+20

 groups: users,admin,wheel,lxd

 21

 sudo: ALL=(ALL) NOPASSWD:ALL

+22

 23

 Initialize lxd using cloud-init.

 24

 25

 In this example, a lxd container is

+26

 started using ansible on boot, so having lxd initialized is required.

 27

 lxd:

+28

+init:

+storage_backend: dir

+30

+31

+Configure and run ansible on boot

+32

+33

+Install ansible using pip, ensure that community.general collection is

+34

+installed [1].

+Use a deploy key to clone a remote private repository then run two playbooks.

+36

+The first playbook starts a lxd container and creates a new inventory file.

+The second playbook connects to and configures the container using ansible.

+The public version of the playbooks can be inspected here [2]

+39

+40

+[1] community.general is likely already installed by pip

+[2] https://github.com/holmanb/ansible-lxd-public

+42

+#

+43

 '''